-The CoE list is available in EtherCAT devices that usually feature several functionally equivalent channels, for example, a 4-channel analog input terminal also has four logical channels and therefore four identical sets of parameter data for the channels.
+The CoE list is available in EtherCAT devices that usually feature several functionally equivalent channels.
+For example, a 4-channel analog 0...10 V input terminal also has four logical channels and therefore four identical sets of parameter data for the channels.
 In order to avoid having to list each channel in the documentation, the placeholder "n" tends to be used for the individual channel numbers.

 In the CoE system 16 indices, each with 255 subindices, are generally sufficient for representing all channel parameters.
-The channel-based order is therefore arranged in 16{dec} or 10{hex} steps.
+The channel-based order is therefore arranged in $16{dec}/10{hex}$ steps.
 The parameter range 0x8000 exemplifies this: